GRIDAPPSD/app-deconfliction/service/README.md

 </li>

 <li>
 Along with uploading the ieee123apps.xml file under Blazegraph, measurements for this model must be inserted.
 From ~/git do a git clone of https://github.com/GRIDAPPSD/CIMHub.
 Then from the app-deconfliction/service/sim-starter/123apps_model directory copy the two .py files to ~/git/CIMHub/src_python/cimhub and then copy the two .sh files to ~/git/CIMHub.
-Do "sudo pip3 install SPARQLWrapper" unless the SPARQLWrapper package has already been installed in python3.
+Do "pip install SPARQLWrapper" unless the SPARQLWrapper package has already been installed in Python.
 Change directory to ~/git/CIMHub and run "./list_measurements_123apps.sh" which will generate a number of .txt files with a prefix of "ieee123_app_deconfliction_".
 Finally, run "./insert_measurements_123apps.sh" to add the measurements defined in these .txt files.
 </li>

 <li>